-At the School of Creative Arts, our research aims to promote creative arts practice within real world environments.
+At the School of Creative Arts and Media, our research aims to promote creative arts practice within real world environments.
 We work across discipline boundaries to establish new creative paradigms at the frontier of practice-led research.

 Our research interests broadly identify with the unique qualities, strengths and opportunities of our Tasmanian island context.
 We are passionate about engaging with Tasmania’s diverse economic, social and environmental challenges through interdisciplinary, collaborative and socially aware research – as significant to Tasmanian-based agendas as it is to world-class innovation.